cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 The phases below describe the high level goal, how the phase fits into the refactor, and the detailed subtasks.
 Each individual Codex task should pick a small subset of these subtasks and implement them.

+Pre Phase 5 legacy removal (Phases 1-4): legacy 2D identity bridges have been removed for assets and Screen Grid; remaining legacy elements are tile-only and listed in the cleanup tasks.

 ---

 ### Phase 1 - Define 3D GridPoint core